 Kuan Yin Teng is one of the oldest Chinese temples in Penang.
 There are pilgrims here all year around.
 This temple gets busier, especially around Chinese New Year.
 The red lights are lit, people light joss sticks and candles to pray for their family’s health and other personal wishes for the coming year.
 Why don’t you go to Kuan Yin Teng and make a wish by lighting the free joss sticks?
 Who knows?
 Maybe your wish can be granted!
 But be careful what you wish for! 😉

 Thean Hou Temple (Penang Hainan Temple)

-Koo Kong Si is another typical thing to do in Penang among visitors.
+Visiting Koo Kong Si is another typical thing to do on Top 10 things to do in Penang Georgetown.
 It is a Clan house whose family name is Koo.
 Koo Kong Si is a place for people whose surname is Koo worship their ancestors.
-Also, you can see its interesting carvings and pretty lamp shades with colorful Chinese characters.
+Also, you can see its interesting carvings and pretty lampshades with colorful Chinese characters.

 - Entrance fee: RM 10

 - Koo Kong Si location: 18, Cannon Square, 10450 George Town, Pulau Pinang, Malaysia

 Clan Jetties are floating wooden villages near the Penang Pier where Chinese immigrants settled down in the 19th century.
 There are six clans, but Chew Clan is the most famous and active clan in Penang Georgetown.
 Each clan has its own temple to worship their own gods and goddesses.